ndmanvar/ng-conf-2020-sentry-workshop/README.md

 ```
 npm deploy
 ```
-5. Verify web server is running properly and app can be loaded (go to http://localhost:5000 in the browser)
+5. Verify web server is running properly and app can be loaded (go to http://localhost:5000 in the browser and trigger errors)

 6. You should be set for the workshop, where you will add Sentry into this angular application to monitor errors.